bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 A variable is like in any programming language: a variable name, and a data related.

-Multiple kind of variables exist in YAML:
+Multiple kind of variables exist in Ansible:

 Simple
 ^^^^^^